 - Residents of the city in the order of their receipt

-If you are a resident and would like to be included on the wait list, fill out an application, return it to city hall and your name will be added to the list.
+If you are a resident and would like to be included on the wait list, fill out the Dock Waitlist application here.
+Once received, your name will be added to the list.

 The Lake Minnetonka Conservation District is the governmental entity that has jurisdiction over Lake Minnetonka.
 The Lake Minnetonka Conservation District (LMCD) was created under enabling legislation in 1967.

 The District is governed by a Board of Directors composed of one member appointed by the city councils of the 14 cities surrounding Lake Minnetonka.
 These cities include Deephaven, Excelsior, Greenwood, Minnetonka, Minnetonka Beach, Minnetrista, Mound, Orono, Shorewood, Spring Park, Tonka Bay, Victoria, Wayzata, and Woodland.